franss22/NotasWestmarch/Items/Corona de Malictor.md

 	* While attuned to the artifact, you can't smell.
 	* While attuned to the artifact, nonmagical flames are extinguished within 30 feet of you.
 * 2 major beneficial property
-	* While attuned to the artifact, one of your ability scores (DM's choice) increases by 2, to a maximum of 24.
-(CON)
+	* While attuned to the artifact, your Constitution ability score increases by 2, to a maximum of 24.
 	* While attuned to the artifact, your walking speed increases by 10 feet.
 * 2 major detrimentral properties
 	* When you first attune to the artifact, it gives you a quest determined by the DM.
 You must complete this quest as if affected by the [geas](https://5e.tools/spells.html#geas_phb) spell.
 Once you complete the quest, you are no longer affected by this property. ("Completa la corona por todos los medios necesarios")